Giotto: Later works and death

-In 1328 the altarpiece of the Baroncelli Chapel, Santa Croce, Florence, was completed.
+In 1328, the altarpiece of the Baroncelli Chapel, Santa Croce, Florence, was completed.
 Previously ascribed to Giotto, it is now believed to be mostly a work by assistants, including Taddeo Gaddi, who later frescoed the chapel.
 The next year, Giotto was called by King Robert of Anjou to Naples where he remained with a group of pupils until 1333.
 Few of Giotto's Neapolitan works have survived: a fragment of a fresco portraying the Lamentation of Christ in the church of Santa Chiara and the Illustrious Men that is painted on the windows of the Santa Barbara Chapel of Castel Nuovo, which are usually attributed to his pupils.
 In 1332, King Robert named him "first court painter", with a yearly pension.
 Also in this time period, according to Vasari, Giotto composed a series on the Bible; scenes from the Book of Revelation were based on ideas by Dante.

-After Naples, Giotto stayed for a while in Bologna, where he painted a Polyptych for the church of Santa Maria degli Angeli and, according to some sources, a lost decoration for the Chapel in the Cardinal Legate's Castle.
+After Naples, Giotto stayed for a while in Bologna, where he painted a polyptych for the church of Santa Maria degli Angeli and, according to some sources, a lost decoration for the Chapel in the Cardinal Legate's Castle.
 In 1334, Giotto was appointed chief architect to Florence Cathedral.
 He designed the bell tower, known as Giotto's Campanile, begun on July 18, 1334.
 After Giotto's death three years later, Andrea Pisano and finally Francesco Talenti took over the tower's construction, completed in 1359 and not entirely to Giotto's design.
 Before 1337, he was in Milan with Azzone Visconti, but no trace of works by him remains in the city.
 His last known work was with assistants' help: the decoration of Podestà Chapel in the Bargello, Florence.

-In his final years, Giotto had become friends with Boccaccio and Sacchetti, who featured him in their stories.
-Sacchetti recounted an incident in which a civilian commissioned Giotto to paint a shield with his coat of arms; Giotto instead painted the shield "armed to the teeth", complete with a sword, lance, dagger, and suit of armor.
-He told the man to "Go into the world a little, before you talk of arms as if you were the Duke of Bavaria," and in response was sued.
+Giotto appears in the writings of many contemporary authors, including Boccaccio, Dante and Franco Sacchetti.
+Sacchetti recounted the likely fictional incident in which a civilian commissioned Giotto to paint a shield with his coat of arms; Giotto instead painted the shield "armed to the teeth", complete with a sword, lance, dagger, and suit of armor.
+He told the man to "Go into the world a little, before you talk of arms as if you were the Duke of Bavaria", and in response was sued.
 Giotto countersued and won two florins.
 In The Divine Comedy, Dante acknowledged the greatness of his living contemporary by the words of a painter in Purgatorio (XI, 94–96): "Cimabue believed that he held the field/In painting, and now Giotto has the cry,/ So the fame of the former is obscure."
 Giotto died in January 1337.